North Pacific right whale: Northwestern Pacific

 Pelagic whalers in the 19th century hunted large numbers of right whales along the coasts of Kamchatka and in the Sea of Okhotsk.
-The latter area is a large sea, ice covered most of the year, entirely in Russian waters.
+The latter area is a large sea, ice-covered most of the year, entirely in Russian waters.
 Due to Russian restrictions on access, little was known about whales in this sea.
 Soviet scientists indicated that historically two groups of right whales existed within western North Pacific that migrate along different side of Japanese Archipelago and each group had unique characteristics in distribution patterns due to geographical factors; the Okhotsk group which was distributed in more coastal waters with higher densities of congregations, and the Pacific group which have been distributed on far broader ranges and more was more oceanic (offshore).
-Of these, the Okhotsk group were regarded to be wiped out much earlier than the Pacific group because of geographical and distribution characteristics that eased whalers to hunt the targets, and this indication corresponds with the extreme rarity or virtual extinction of right whales in Sea of Japan or East China and South China Sea today.
+Of these, the Okhotsk group was regarded as being wiped out much earlier than the Pacific group because of geographical and distribution characteristics that made it easier for whalers to hunt the targets, and this indication corresponds with the extreme rarity or virtual extinction of right whales in the Sea of Japan, East China, and South China Sea today.

 Survey records from "JARPN" and "JARPN II" conducted from 1994 to 2007 by the Institute of Cetacean Research detected 28 groups of right whales totaling 40 individuals with 6 cow-calf pairs distributed mainly in offshore waters.

 In summer 2009, a co-operative cetacean sighting survey was conducted in the Sea of Okhotsk by the Japanese National Research Institute of Far Seas Fisheries and the Russian (VNIRO) institute.
 During this survey, 17 groups of 29 right whales were recorded and photographed.
-Analysis of the photographs revealed no matches among the individuals resulting in a minimum record of 29 whales encountered during the survey.
+Analysis of the photographs revealed no matches among the individuals, resulting in a minimum record of 29 whales encountered during the survey.

 Besides offshore waters, three major hot spots for right whales where with good increases in sighting numbers have been confirmed in coastal Russian waters have been detected: the Commander Islands, the First Kurilskiy Strait (between Cape Lopatka and Paramushir Island), and the east coast of Sakhalin including Piltun Bay, the only congregating area known for endangered western gray whales.

-Pelagic waters off southeastern Kamchatka Peninsula is the location possibly with the highest sighting frequency in recent years even though this area is far offshore and it is unclear where these whales migrate southward.
+Pelagic waters off the southeastern Kamchatka Peninsula are the location with the highest sighting frequency in recent years, even though this area is far offshore, and it is unclear where these whales migrate southward.